What is WEA-PAC? 40,000 educators!

 Our PAC Board has a goal of reaching 45% membership this year.
 If each local increases by just 15 members that gets us to our statewide goal.
 You can now contribute to WEA-PAC online using a secure donation page!

 If your local is already at or above 45% our goal is to increase that by 10% by asking your colleagues to join WEA-PAC.
 A WEA-PAC Payroll form can be found here: http://bit.ly/WEAPACPayroll.

 Why should I join WEA-PAC?

-WEA-PAC membership is one way to stay engaged
+WEA-PAC membership is a great way to stay engaged

-You can follow their actions and antics on the OurVoice blog page, or by signing up to receive the blog posts and action alerts on the same page.
+You can also learn more about how politics may affect our work by following the OurVoice blog page, or by signing up to receive the blog posts and action alerts on the same page.

 Can you ask a colleague to join today?
-A WEA-PAC and NEA-FCPE form is quick and easy to fill out.
+The WEA-PAC and NEA-FCPE forms are quick and easy to fill out.
 Forms are available from your association building representative, your local association office or available below to print.

 If you have questions, please e-mail WEA-PAC Coordinator Simone Boe or call her at 253-765-7100.

 Congratulations to the 94 locals who have 50 percent or higher WEA-PAC membership!
 These locals are all over the state and include large urbans as well as small rural locals.
 Members statewide are supporting the mission of electing pro-public education, pro-union candidates to office.
 Check out the list of locals at 50 percent or higher here.